 21.5 Any notice we provide in relation to a proposed disconnection, restriction or limitation will include the following information:

-athe address of the premises that the disconnection, restriction or limitation applies to;
+the address of the premises that the disconnection, restriction or limitation applies to;

-bhow to avoid disconnection, restriction or limitation and the time within such steps must be taken;
+how to avoid disconnection, restriction or limitation and the time within such steps must be taken;

-cwhen we will disconnect, restrict or limit your energy supply and energy related services;
+when we will disconnect, restrict or limit your supply and energy related services;

-dthe amount of any unpaid invoices and fees under your account, which will be in addition to any further fees incurred as a result of the disconnection, restriction or limitation or your energy supply; and
+the amount of any unpaid invoices and fees under your account, which will be in addition to any further fees incurred as a result of the disconnection, restriction or limitation or your supply; and

-eour complaints policy and dispute resolution process.
+our complaints policy and dispute resolution process.

 21.6 Any Disconnection processes will be conducted in accordance with any relevant Regulations or Industry Standards.

 22 GETTING RECONNECTED OR REMOVING A RESTRICTION OR

-LIMITATION ON YOUR ENERGY SUPPLY
+LIMITATION ON YOUR SUPPLY

-22.1 You may have your energy supply reconnected or any limitation or restriction removed by:
+22.1 You may have your supply reconnected or any limitation or restriction removed by:

-agiving us notice that you wish to have your supply reconnected or any restrictions and limitations removed;
+giving us notice that you wish to have your supply reconnected or any restrictions and limitations removed;

-bpaying the total amount outstanding on your account in addition to any fees incurred by disconnection, restriction or limitation, and any charges that have accumulated on your account since the energy supply was disconnected, restricted or limited;
+paying the total amount outstanding on your account in addition to any fees incurred by disconnection, restriction or limitation, and any charges that have accumulated on your account since the energy supply was disconnected, restricted or limited;

-ccomplying with any reasonable steps we have required from you to remedy any breaches of this Agreement; and
+complying with any reasonable steps we have required from you to remedy any breaches of this Agreement; and

-dagreeing to any additional reasonable terms and conditions that we consider necessary, including paying a bond or an increased bond.
+agreeing to any additional reasonable terms and conditions that we consider necessary, including paying a bond or an increased bond.

-22.2 Once we are satisfied that these conditions are met, we will endeavour to reconnect, or remove any limitation or restriction on your energy supply as soon as practicable.
+22.2 Once we are satisfied that these conditions are met, we will endeavour to reconnect, or remove any limitation or restriction on your supply as soon as practicable.

 23 PAYING A BOND